stephanemora/azure-docs.fr-fr/articles/active-directory/develop/v2-oauth-ropc.md

 ```
 // Line breaks and spaces are for legibility only.
+This is a public client, so no secret is required.

 POST {tenant}/oauth2/v2.0/token
 Host: login.microsoftonline.com